js2264/scRNAseq-workshop/README.md

 # Single-cell RNA-seq analysis with R/Bioconductor

-This repository contains instructions related to the 2021 Physalia course entitled "Introduction to single-cell RNA-seq analysis".
+This repository contains instructions related to the workshop entitled "Introduction to single-cell RNA-seq analysis in R/Bioconductor".

 ## Courses presentations and exercises